parke/lush/readme.txt

 If needed, you can manually force immediate expansion as follows:

 local  path  =  expand '$HOME/foo'

+There are two other supported forms of expansion:

+echo '${HOME}/foo'      --  same as echo '$HOME/foo'
+echo '${t.home}/foo'    --  where t is a table

 Expansion will look for each variable name in the following three
 locations: